 Locate a working backup of the corrupted log file

-Delete the damaged log file and recover it from its backup.
-When the log file is restored from the backup, a temporary file called restore.env is created which stores all logs that have not been committed to the EDB yet.
+After restoring the log file from the backup, a temporary file called env is created which stores all logs that have not been committed to the EDB yet

-Once this file is created, run the command eseutil /cc “Path of the restore.env”to fix log file issues.
+Once this file is created, run the command eseutil /cc “Path of the restore.env”to fix log file issues

-Delete the temporary file ‘restore.env’.
+Once done, delete the temporary file ‘restore.env’

 Note: This technique can work only if you have a recent valid backup of the log files that have been corrupted.

 Problems Associated with This Method